ISBN: Registrant element

-English language pattern
+English-language pattern

 English-language registration group elements are 0 and 1 (2 of more than 220 registration group elements).
 These two registration group elements are divided into registrant elements in a systematic pattern, which allows their length to be determined, as follows:

 Check digits

 A check digit is a form of redundancy check used for error detection, the decimal equivalent of a binary check bit.
 It consists of a single digit computed from the other digits in the number.
 The method for the 10-digit ISBN is an extension of that for SBNs, so the two systems are compatible; an SBN prefixed with a zero (the 10-digit ISBN) will give the same check digit as the SBN without the zero.
 The check digit is base eleven, and can be an integer between 0 and 9, or an 'X'.
 The system for 13-digit ISBNs is not compatible with SBNs and will, in general, give a different check digit from the corresponding 10-digit ISBN, so does not provide the same protection against transposition.
-This is because the 13-digit code was required to be compatible with the EAN format, and hence could not contain an 'X'.
+This is because the 13-digit code was required to be compatible with the EAN format, and hence could not contain the letter 'X'.

 ISBN-10 check digits

 According to the 2001 edition of the International ISBN Agency's official user manual, the ISBN-10 check digit (which is the last digit of the 10-digit ISBN) must range from 0 to 10 (the symbol 'X' is used for 10), and must be such that the sum of the ten digits, each multiplied by its (integer) weight, descending from 10 to 1, is a multiple of 11.
-That is, if x_{i} is the ith digit, then x_{10} must be chosen such that:
+That is, if x_{i} is the ith digit (numbering from left to right), then x_{10} must be chosen such that:

 For example, for an ISBN-10 of 0-306-40615-2: